clearpath-docs/cpr-robot-customizer-sphinx-tutorials/doc/Installing.rst

 Installing
 ===========

-There are two ways to install the Generic Robot ROS package on your robot, both of which are covered in this section.
+There are two ways to install the Robot Customizer ROS package on your robot's computer and/or on your computer, both of which are covered in this section.

 Installing the Debian Package
 ------------------------------

 **Add Clearpath Debian Package Repository**

-Before you can install the Generic Robot ROS package, you need to configure Ubuntu's APT package manager to add Clearpath's package server:
+Before you can install the Robot Customizer ROS package, you need to configure Ubuntu's APT package manager to add Clearpath's package server:

 1. Install the authentication key for the ``packages.clearpathrobotics.com`` repository.
 In terminal, run: